nolletinfluence/nolletinfluence/README.md

 ### 💫 About me

-*Fullstack Engineer from Bishkek 🏔️*
+*Backend-focused Fullstack Engineer from Kyrgyzstan 🏔️*
-*Building modern apps with FastAPI, PostgreSQL & React/Next.js*
-*Love working with RTK Query, Zustand & TensorFlow.js*
+*Specializing in Python (FastAPI, SQLAlchemy, PostgreSQL, Redis, WebSockets) and scalable backend architectures*
+*Started as a frontend dev, now moving deeper into backend & infrastructure*
+*🔥 Burning with passion to transition into ML/AI development with Python*
 *Docker + CI/CD enthusiast & clean architecture advocate ✨*

 </div>